 - Linda Zirinsky (Consultant Child and Adolescent Psychiatrist)

-‘Being in HPFT CAMHS offers the opportunity to work in a holistic manner with colleagues from different disciplines who strive to improve the mental and physical well-being of young people.
+‘Being in HPFT CAMHS offers the opportunity to work in a holistic manner with colleagues from different disciplines who strive to improve the mental and physical wellbeing of young people.
 This includes working with the family and educational system.
-CAMHS clinicians use evidence-based therapies allowing young people to thrive in their communities in a safe and positive manner, improving their confidence that they are making a real contribution towards their recovery and development.’
+CAMHS clinicians use evidence-based therapies allowing young people to thrive in their communities in a safe and positive manner, improving their confidence so that they are making a real contribution towards their recovery and development.’

 - Olivier Van den Broucke (Medical Lead CAMHS)